`

 2007 Robot Artist

 Made from Lego parts.
-The software used is LabViews RoboLab.
+The software is LabViews RoboLab.

 The Cincinnati Post On-Line Story about the robot